Resist Russian disinformation as elections loom, EU tells Big Tech | Technology

 European Commission Vice President Vera Jourova on Tuesday urged Alphabet's Google, Microsoft, Meta Platforms and TikTok to do more to tackle what she called Russia's "multi-million euro weapon of mass manipulation" ahead of elections in Europe.

 European Commission Vice President Vera Jourova on Tuesday urged Alphabet's Google, Microsoft, Meta Platforms and TikTok to do more to tackle what she called Russia's "multi-million euro weapon of mass manipulation" ahead of elections in Europe.
-Concerns have mounted in recent months about a spate of disinformation related to parliamentary elections in Slovakia on Sept.
-30 and Poland next month as well as European Parliament elections next year.

-The companies and other online platforms have submitted data on their activity in the last six months to fight fake news as part of the EU code of practice on disinformation.
-"The Russian state has engaged in the war of ideas to pollute our information space with half-truth and lies to create a false image that democracy is no better than autocracy," she told a press conference.

-"Today, this is a multi-million euro weapon of mass manipulation ...
-"The 'very large platforms' must address this risk.
-Especially as we have to expect that the Kremlin and others will be active before elections."
+Jourova also singled out Elon Musk's X social platform, saying it had the largest ratio of fake news posts of the larger platforms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)